caksoylar/zmk-rgbled-widget/README.md

 See [this video](https://cdn.discordapp.com/attachments/1134635625455292426/1134639930501496832/rgbled_widget.mp4) for a short demo, running through power on, profile switching and power offs.

 Currently the widget does the following:

 - Blink 🟢/🟡/🔴 on boot depending on battery level (for both central/peripherals), thresholds set by `CONFIG_RGBLED_WIDGET_BATTERY_LEVEL_HIGH` and `CONFIG_RGBLED_WIDGET_BATTERY_LEVEL_LOW`
 - Blink 🔴 on every battery level change if below critical battery level (`CONFIG_RGBLED_WIDGET_BATTERY_LEVEL_CRITICAL`)
 - Blink 🔵 for connected, 🟡 for open (advertising), 🔴 for disconnected profiles on every BT profile switch (on central side for splits)
 - Blink 🔵 for connected, 🔴 for disconnected on peripheral side of splits

+_Experimental_: Enable `CONFIG_RGBLED_WIDGET_SHOW_LAYER_CHANGE` to show the highest active layer on every layer change using a sequence of N cyan color blinks, where N is the zero-based index of the layer.
+Note that this can be noisy and distracting, especially if you use conditional layers.

 ## Configuration